Entries tagged with ‘usability’

 Text input example text with jQuery

 When filling out a form on the web, it isn’t always crystal clear what you are supposed to type into every text input field.
 Since a confusing form is a form that is less likely to be completed, it is critical to provide help wherever important.
-In these cases, it can be very helpful to have [...]
+In these cases, it can be very helpful to […]

 ColorFlashing with jQuery Enchant